 - 1. Structured Support: An educator would receive structured support when an area(s) of concern is identified during the school year.
 This support is intended to provide short-term assistance to address a concern in its early stage. - 2.
-Special Assistance: An educator would receive special assistance when he/she earns an overall performance rating of developing or below standard and/or has received structured support.
+Special Assistance: An educator would receive special assistance when he/she earns an overall performance rating of Approaching Expectations or Below Standard and/or has received structured support.
 An educator may also receive special assistance if he/she does not meet the goal(s) of the structured support plan.

-This support is intended to assist an educator who is having difficulty consistently demonstrating proficiency. - 3.
-Intensive Assistance: An educator would receive intensive assistance when he/she does not meet the goal(s) of the special assistance plan.
+This support is intended to assist an educator who is having difficulty consistently demonstrating proficiency.

+3. Intensive Assistance: An educator would receive intensive assistance when he/she does not meet the goal(s) of the special assistance plan, or if an educator has received any assistance plan or plans in previous years.
 This support is intended to build the staff member's competency.